alpboraeris/health-insurance-claim-prediction/README.md

-# 🩺💶 Health Insurance Payment Prediction
+# 🩺💶 Health Insurance Claim Prediction

-A machine learning project that predicts individual health insurance payments using Python.
+A machine learning project that predicts individual health insurance claim amounts using Python.
 It walks through a complete data science workflow, covering exploratory data analysis, feature engineering, model selection and deployment with Streamlit.

 ## 📘 Overview

-Health insurance costs depend on a range of personal and medical factors such as age, BMI, blood pressure, smoking habits and chronic conditions.
+Health insurance claims depend on a range of personal and medical factors such as age, BMI, blood pressure, smoking habits and chronic conditions.
 This project builds and deploys a regression model that estimates those costs accurately, showing the full pipeline from raw data to an interactive web app.

 - Data cleaning and exploration